A lot or a little?

-Before there was Garifield, there was Yogi Bear: the picnic-basket obsessed bear who's charmed audiences with his suave style since 1961.
-This full-length movie highlights the most charming facets of Yogi's appeal.
+The picnic basket-obsessed bear has charmed audiences with his suave style since 1961, and this full-length movie highlights the most charming facets of Yogi's appeal.
 He's got an appetite, he's got talent, he's good with the ladies, and he knows how to bust a rhyme.
 Who else in the cartoon pantheon wakes from a deep winter's sleep to say: "Hey hey hey, I'm going into a coma/ over that tantalizing aroma"?
 And there are enough interesting side stories to keep even the most restless holiday viewer interested until the end.
 A very nice alternative to the typical Christmas fare.
 And it's funny to boot.

 Families can talk about crushes.
 Are Cindy's singing advances toward Yogi just silly fun or not?
 How does Yogi handle his suitor?

 What makes a good holiday special?
 Which ones are just fun for kids and which ones are fun for the whole family?
 What are your family's favorites?
 Do you watch them every year?

 For kids who love the holidays and bears

 Our editors recommend

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.